What is an Employee?

 Why are Employees Important?

 There are a lot of moving parts in a company.
 It takes an incredible amount of effort to run a company, and the startup founder can only accomplish a certain amount of work on their own.
-This is where employees come in.
-Employees allow business owners to delegate tasks and responsibilities to others.
+This is where come in.
+Candidates allow business owners to delegate tasks and responsibilities to others.
 This helps a business become stronger since it can spread workloads across multiple resources.

 - Hourly Wage or Annual Salary